bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 Note that the low battery signal is published in the state machine heartbeat publish.
 See the section on published messages below for more information.

+### WATCHDOG_PIN and WATCHDOG_PERIOD

+These are defined at the top of `tpl5010watchdog.cpp`.

+A TPL5010 watchdog timer chip can be implemented on a Boron+INS or Argon+INS PCB.

+The firmware sets up `WATCHDOG_PIN` on the Particle as an output during the `setup()` routine.
+While the Particle is connected to the cloud, it will service the TPL5010 periodically by pulsing the `WATCHDOG_PIN`.
+The period of this servicing is set by `WATCHDOG_PERIOD`, and is currently set to 2 minutes.

+If the TPL5010 is not serviced within a set period, it will pull the RESET pin of the Particle high, triggering a reset.
+This reset period is set in hardware by the resistance between pin 3 on the TPL to ground.
+Currently a 39.2kOhm resistor is used to create a reset period of about 4 minutes.

+The 4 minute threshold for the TPL should be sufficient to allow for over-the-air updates.
+However, provisioning the Particle often takes longer than 4 minutes, and thus should be done disconnected from the PCB.

+This section mirrors the Living Doc article on the [TPL5010 Watchdog](https://app.clickup.com/2434616/v/dc/2a9hr-2261/2a9hr-3187).
+The Particle Application Notes with example code for the TPL5010 can be found [here](https://docs.particle.io/datasheets/app-notes/an023-watchdog-timers/#simple-watchdog-tpl5010), and the datasheet [here](https://www.ti.com/lit/ds/symlink/tpl5010.pdf?HQS=dis-dk-null-digikeymode-dsf-pf-null-wwe&ts=1629830152267&ref_url=https%253A%252F%252Fwww.ti.com%252Fgeneral%252Fdocs%252Fsuppproductinfo.tsp%253FdistId%253D10%2526gotoUrl%253Dhttps%253A%252F%252Fwww.ti.com%252Flit%252Fgpn%252Ftpl5010).

 ## State Machine Console Functions

 Below are the console functions unique to the single Boron state machine firmware.
 Any console functions not documented here are documented in the other console functions sections of this readme.